IteratorInnovator/grade-compass/README.md

 npm install tailwindcss @tailwindcss/vite
 ```

-Remember to add a .env.local file at the project root directory.
+Remember to add a .env.local file to your local git repo.
 The file will store our API keys, etc.